Global mergers and acquisitions plunge in Q2 but dealmakers see green shoots

 "People tend to look at just the previous year, but if you look at activity over a 10-year period or a 20-year period, we're in an M&A environment that's not red hot like it was in 2021, but it's by no means a moribund M&A market," said Steve Baronoff, chairman of global M&A at Bank of America BAC.N.

-Major transactions during the quarter included pipeline operator Magellan Midstream Partners' nearly $19 billion takeover of natural gas-focused ONEOK Inc OKE.N, grain trader Bunge Ltd's BG.N $17.3 billion acquisition of rival Viterra Ltd, and Carrier Global Corp's CARR.N $13.2 billion deal for the climate solutions unit of Germany's Viessmann Group.
+Major transactions during the quarter included ONEOK Inc's OKE.N nearly $19 billion takeover of Magellan Midstream Partners, grain trader Bunge Ltd's BG.N $17.3 billion acquisition of rival Viterra Ltd, and Carrier Global Corp's CARR.N $13.2 billion deal for the climate solutions unit of Germany's Viessmann Group.

 "More deals right now are starting more bilaterally and less as part of a broad process.
 In a lot of cases, what you're seeing is parties will begin to have discussions and then banks on the sell side will work with their client to kind of create a process around that lead bidder," said John Collins, global head of M&A at Morgan Stanley MS.N.